Report by Nektaria Psaraki

 The timeline of events

-The following timeline, as presented by the family’s lawyer, Maria Sfetsou, during a press conference on Thursday, outlines the chain of events leading to Mohammed Kamran Asik’s death:
+The following timeline, as presented by the family’s lawyer, Maria Sfetsou, during a press conference on Thursday, outlines the chain of events leading to Mohamed Kamran Asik’s death:

 • September 13: Asik was arrested by police officers at an undisclosed time and location and taken to the Omonia Police Station on charges of domestic violence, detained as part of an automatic procedure.